Welcome to the home of the 26th Annual B'nai B'rith Jewish Youth Art Competition

 2. Submit your artwork

 Physical delivery of artworks at the Glen Eira Council gallery (Corner Glen Eira and Hawthorn Roads, Caulfield) is required on Friday 16th July between 10:00 AM and no later than 4:00 PM.
 Please note that late entries will not be accepted.
+Please record your email address (together with the title of your artwork) on the back of your physical artwork.
+This must be the same as the email address you provided when you registered for the Competition.

 3. Awarding of prizes